 Career Services provides comprehensive career advising, counseling, and placement services to students, alumni, employers, and other members of the Seattle Film Institute community.
-Contact with Career Services takes place through any combination of the following: phone, Skype (or equivalent service), email, the dedicated Seattle Film Institute LMS system.
-A dedicated Distance Education page offers distance education students a quick snapshot of services available to them including Skype and phone mock interviews, resume reviews, and virtual career fairs.
+Contact with Career Services takes place through any combination of the following: phone, Zoom (or equivalent service), email, the dedicated Seattle Film Institute LMS system.
+A dedicated Distance Education page offers distance education students a quick snapshot of services available to them.
 To contact Chris Blanchett at career services, please call 206-568-4387 or email: chris@sfi.edu.